 There is a $1.00 per page for all incoming faxes, and the recipient holds the responsibility of coming to the Library to pick up incoming faxes.
 Library staff will notify you that your fax has arrived, as time permits.
 Material that has been faxed to a patron will be held in the library for seven (7) days.
 After such time, material will be discarded.

 The library is able to send faxes internationally as well.
 The charge is $6.00 for the first page and $3.00 per additional page.

 Our photocopier is not self-service.
 Library staff members will assist anyone needing items photocopied.
 The charge is $0.25 per page.

-Persons using the Internet or word processing computers are able to print in black and white.
+Persons using the Internet or word processincomputerarable to print in black and white.
 Printing charges are $0.15 per page.
 Patrons must pay for all pages they print.
 Persons refusing to pay printing charges may have printing privileges revoked.

-The outdoor book drop at both Library locations is open 24-hours a day for the return of library materials.
+The outdoor book drop at The Main Library and North Book Locker are both open 24-hours a day for the return of library materials.

 Free delivery of library material to the homebound by our outreach department.

 The Hardin County Public Library offers a "Homebound Delivery" program for eligible individuals who are homebound or permanently disabled.